anuu78/Assignment2/README.md

 6.Press Logout to return to the login screen.

 ## 9. License
-This project was developed for academic purposes as part of the NIT3213 course at Victoria University and Use is limited to educational demonstrations and assessments.
+This app was developed for educational use only as part of the NIT3213 course at Victoria University.
+It can only be used for demonstrations and assignments.

 ## 10. Author
 Student Name: Sagya Gurung